Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2025-11-15-esil-rosetta-stone-binary-analysis.md

 lw v0, 0x878(fp)
 ```

 This loads a 4-byte word from the address `fp + 0x878` into register `v0`.
-On ARM, the same operation would use completely different syntax — `LDR`, different register names, different addressing modes.
+On ARM, the same operation would use completely different syntax, `LDR`, different register names, different addressing modes.

 But in ESIL, the MIPS instruction above becomes: